 Nothing is really typical of my efforts… I’m simply casting about for better ways to crystallise and capture certain strong impressions (involving the elements of time, the unknown, cause and effect, fear, scenic and architectural beauty and other ill assorted things) which persist in clamouring for expression”

-In many ways, this sonnet cycle is like a tour through the different aspects of Lovecraft’s fiction, visiting the varied aesthetics and concepts underpinning his stories.
-As a whole the cycle is like condensed Lovecraft, and although some of his most famous creations, Cthulhu and Yog Sothoth don’t get a name check, the verses do reflect the core ideas and atmosphere of the stories that do feature them.
+For in many ways, this sonnet cycle is like a tour through the different aspects of Lovecraft’s fiction, visiting the varied aesthetics and concepts underpinning his stories.
+As a whole the cycle is like condensed Lovecraft, and although some of his most famous creations such as Cthulhu and Yog Sothoth don’t get a name check, the verses do reflect the core ideas and capture the atmosphere of the stories that do feature them.

-Structurally the cycle as a whole is often interpreted as a series of visions or encounters the unnamed narrator of the first three sonnets unleashes from the stolen tome.
-And this approach does make a certain sense; as Fungi From Yuggoth begins as a narrative, it is only natural that readers expect there is some scheme stretching through the rest of the cycle.
-Others however see the opening linked verses merely as an introduction or framing device for a random selection of poems lumped together as they were written in the same burst of creativity, or alternatively that Lovecraft had begun the cycle with an idea of a narrative thread that he quickly abandoned.
+Structurally the cycle as a whole is often interpreted as a series of visions or encounters that the unnamed narrator of the first three sonnets unleashes from the stolen tome.
+And this approach does make a certain sense; as Fungi From Yuggoth begins as a narrative, it is only natural for readers to expect that there is some scheme stretching throughout the rest of the cycle.
+Others however see the opening linked verses merely as an introduction or framing device for a random selection of poems strung together - possibly resented in the same order as they were penned in that the burst of poetic creativity, or alternatively that Lovecraft had begun the cycle with an idea of a narrative thread that he quickly abandoned.

-Secondly Lovecraft paid very close attention to the form and structure of his works.
-He was a master stylist; choice of spelling, length of phrasing and even the placement of every punctuation mark mattered a great deal to him.
-He was often greatly annoyed by the edits imposed by the pulp magazine editors; seeing the glosses to his texts as ruining his carefully crafted prose.
+Secondly Lovecraft paid very close attention to the form and structure in his works.
+He was a master stylist; with the choice of spelling, length of phrasing and even the placement of every punctuation mark mattering a great deal to him.
+He was often greatly annoyed by the changes imposed by the pulp magazine editors; seeing the glosses to his texts as ruining his carefully crafted prose.
 And somewhat unfortunately until ST Joshi began examining the original manuscripts, no one had realised that the texts printed by Arkham House and subsequent publishers were in fact quite corrupt.

 But while the scholars of weird fiction have much debated the orchestration of Fungi From Yuggoth, it would appear that there is something to this arrangement of sonnets that appeals to musicians.
 As early as 1932, Harold E Farnese, dean of the Los Angeles Institute of Musical Art, wrote to Lovecraft proposing they collaborate on a one act Cthulhoid operetta to be named Fen River and set on Yuggoth.
 Fungi From Yuggoth had apparently inspired this proposed project, and Farnese have already set two of the sonnets, Mirage (XXIII) and The Elder Pharos (XXVII) to music.
 Unfortunately this collaboration never happened, and sadly the two compositions Farnese’s wrote appear to have vanished into the ether too.

-With the boom of interest in Lovecraft in the ‘60s and ‘70s, unsurprisingly Lovecraft inspired songs and titles began to regular appear, with even folk/psychedelic outfit naming themselves HP Lovecraft.
+With the boom of interest in Lovecraft in the ‘60s and ‘70s, unsurprisingly Lovecraft inspired songs and titles began to regular appear, with even a folk/psychedelic outfit naming themselves HP Lovecraft.
 However it wasn’t until the late ‘80s that any of the sonnets from Fungi From Yuggoth appeared in musical form.
 In 1989, small press publishers Fedogan & Bremer issued a cassette of the complete cycle set to music, and this version of the cycle is easily my favourite of all the many readings of this work available.
-The narrator John Arthur gives a fantastic performance, adopting different voices and intonations for the readings and the music by Mike Olsen is atmospheric, eerie and beautiful.
-Although reissued on CD some years later, sadly this work is now out of print, and as Fedogan and Bremer seem to be lost in some administrative limbo it seem unlikely we’ll see it released again any time soon.
-However you can hear the complete cycle in several parts on Youtube here, and although the sound quality isn’t as high as you’d hope (but it’s better than my oft played and now wobbly sounding cassette*), at least you can hear it.
-Perhaps we could all write to Arkham House, F&B’s partners and ask for digital download to be made available as it is a real shame this masterful production is languishing in the OOP void.
+The narrator John Arthur gives a fantastic performance, adopting different voices and intonations for the readings, and the music by Mike Olsen is atmospheric, eerie and beautiful.
+Although reissued on CD some years later, sadly this work is now out of print, but Fedogan and Bremer are planning a new release very soon, and at last I shall be able to retire my oft played and now wobbly sounding cassette!

 More recently Jim Clark has recorded another reading of the cycle set to music.
 Again this can be found on Youtube (here) with some quite strange animations of Lovecraft ‘performing’ the vocals.
 Also Colin Timothy Gagnon has done a reading set to his own compositions which is available for download here.
 Plus Greek composer Dionysis Boukouvalas has an ongoing project to set the cycle to music.